GeisTheOneiropomp/Deakins/README.md

   * Color Diffraction:  The first thing that must be done is to sample across the spectrum of possible colors.
 To that end, we created a Monochromatic Ray class, that gives each ray a wavelength and intensity.
 There is also a helper function to convert a chromatic wavelength into its appropriate RGB value.
 There are many treatments of diffraction.
 In this paper, we shall only be concerned with far-field diffraction, (Fraunhoffer).
 Near-field effects, (Fresnel) are ignored, since the only diffraction that we are interested in is the diffraction occuring at the lens aperture, which is a significant distance away from the image plane.

+## Can you briefly summarize the technical implementation?

+No copyright infringement is intended.
+A full list of sources is provided in the accompanying PDF.
+Original code was based on "Ray Tracing Weekend" series.
+Makes use of the EasyBMP library to output BMPs.

 [simpleunaltered]:          OutputGallery/Simple/SimpleUnaltered.png
 [simpletiltshift]:          OutputGallery/Simple/SimpleTiltShift.png
 [simplevignette]:          OutputGallery/Simple/SimpleVignette.png